Some questions considered ...

 How Long Will It Take?

 This really is the "how long is a piece of string question".
 Some clients come for 6 sessions, some for 60 +, it really is down to the individual.
-I can work on a 6 session basis however my advice is to allow for a minimum of 12 sessions if you can and then we will review.
-The type of therapy I practice generally requires that you have time to reflect and work through issues and to allow for a trusting relationship to develop between us.
-My experience is that a longer period of therapy allows this process more chance to be effective.
+I can work on a 6 session basis however my advice is to allow for more if you can and we will review to check how you are getting on with the sessions.
+The type of therapy I practice generally requires that you have time to reflect and work through issues and to allow for a trusting relationship to develop between us and your system.
+My experience is that a longer period of therapy allows this process more chance to develop.

 More questions ?